[NEW] Tsukiji Market Tour and Sushi Making Basic Course

 Our tour begins at the main gate of Tsukiji Hongwanji Temple.
 Tsukiji Hongwanji was founded in the 17th century and is one of the largest temples in Tokyo.
 Its unique exterior is modeled after ancient Buddhist architecture from India and other South Asian countries, and it is known for its stained-glass windows and numerous animal sculptures, distinctively rare features for a Japanese temple.

-After visiting the energetic Tsukiji, it is time for the sushi experience!
+While visiting the energetic Tsukiji, you will purchase fresh tuna to enjoy in a sushi-making experience.
+Once purchased, it is time for the sushi experience!

 To start the program, participants will learn all about the culture of sushi and practice the hygiene techniques necessary to prevent contamination.
 Your instructor will also tell you a little about the history of the cuisine, and how it has come to be as it is today.

 Then you will get to work making your sushi!
 Though restaurant chefs may make it look easy, acquiring the techniques to make beautiful and artistic sushi pieces can take years of practice.
 In our lesson, however, you will master some of the basics in just a few hours (with a little help from our handy rice-molding kits should you need them).
-Using these techniques, you will learn to make three delicious types of sushi: nigiri zushi (classic hand-molded sushi), gunkan maki (sushi wrapped in nori seaweed), and hosomaki zushi (thin sushi rolls).
+Using these techniques, you will learn to make two delicious types of sushi: nigiri zushi (classic hand-molded sushi) and gunkan maki (sushi wrapped in nori seaweed).

 Our classes are flexible, designed for everyone from beginners to expert chefs, and we offer instruction on handmaking sushi, as well as information on the use of sushi-making kits.
 Whichever way fits you; we can teach you how to make tasty and photo-worthy sushi that can compete with any of Tokyo’s best sushi joints.